zeesairafi/Task-react-forms/README.md

 2. add a button to submit these information
 3. add a handle change for the inputs
 4. add a handle submit for the form :
-    a. prevent page from refreshing
+    1. prevent page from refreshing
-    b. call a function from app and pass the information
+    2. call a function from app and pass the information
 5. in app create a function that will add the student to an array called (students info)

 ### 2. Delete a student